Buchos/js-rpg/README.md

 # MEDIEVAL GLADIATOR
 They burned your village and captured your people!
 They enslaved you and made you fight for their amusement.
-Your only hope to regain your freedom is to win gladiator tournament.
+Your only hope to regain your freedom is to win this gladiator tournament.
 Today is your last fight.
 Let's spill some blood!
 ### [Play the Game](https://arti-art.github.io/js-rpg/)

 ### Game Rules